HanamiLux/WebClick/README.md

 ## **Overview**
-This tool automates the process of interacting with a website using Selenium in C#.
+This tool automates the process of interacting with a website using Selenium & WinApi in C#.
 It is designed to streamline repetitive tasks by simulating user actions on the web, such as logging in, filling forms, and navigating through pages.

 Features
 Automated Login: Uses credentials stored in a secure YAML file to log in to the target website. path(\bin\Debug\net8.0\credentials.yaml)